CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 ### Task 2.4: Feature 4 - Limiting Sharing

-Share Limiting can prevent makers from sharing **Canvas apps** to everyone in the tenant, other security groups or to a certain amount of individuals.
-For Dataverse for Teams Environments are not impacted by sharing rules when sharing to a team bound to the environment, however, the sharing rules are enforced when a user attempts to share the app with individuals or groups in a team that is not bound to the environment.
+Share Limiting can prevent makers from sharing **Canvas apps** to everyone in the tenant, other security groups, or to a certain number of individuals.
+For Dataverse for Teams, environments are not impacted by sharing rules when sharing to a team bound to the environment; however, the sharing rules are enforced when a user attempts to share the app with individuals or groups in a team that is not bound to the environment.

 ![](images/M04/share.png)